 For the past several years, with the exception of 2010, Volvo has had yearly incentive plans for the senior executives of the Group.
 Initially, this was in the form of option programs.
 Since 2004, Volvo’s incentive programs have been share-based.
-The Annual General Meeting of AB Volvo held on April 6, 2011 decided to implement a new share-based incentive plan for senior executives comprising the years 2011-2013, according to a proposal from the Board.
-The value of the plan for the participants depends on the Group’s future return on equity and the price trend of the Volvo share.
+The Annual General Meeting of AB Volvo held on April 6, 2011 decided to implement a share-based incentive plan for senior executives comprising the years 2011-2013, according to a proposal from the Board.
+The value of the plan for the participants depended on the Group’s future return on equity and the price trend of the Volvo share.
 Allotments of shares under the program for 2011-2013 are still on-going.

 Scope in time and sphere of participants

-The proposed share plan is long-term and covers the three years, 2011 to 2013, but comprises three yearly plans for each year, 2011, 2012 and 2013.
-Invitations to participate will be made annually to one yearly plan at a time.
-A maximum of 300 senior executives will be invited to participate in each yearly plan.
+The share plan was long-term and covered the three years, 2011 to 2013, but comprised three yearly plans for each year, 2011, 2012 and 2013.
+Invitations to participate were made annually to one yearly plan at a time.
+A maximum of 300 senior executives were invited to participate in each yearly plan.

 Personal savings in Volvo shares

-Participants in the plan are offered to invest a maximum of 10% to 15% of their gross monthly salary in Volvo shares (”Investment Shares”).
-Within the stated maximum limits, the participants individually decide how large a percentage of the salary they wish to invest in Volvo shares.
-The percentage that a participant chooses for the first yearly plan in which he or she is invited to participate will apply as a minimum level also for future yearly plans in which the participant is invited to participate (exceptions may be granted by the CEO).
+Participants in the plan were offered to invest a maximum of 10% to 15% of their gross monthly salary in Volvo shares (”Investment Shares”).
+Within the stated maximum limits, the participants individually decided how large a percentage of the salary they wished to invest in Volvo shares.
+The percentage that a participant chose for the first yearly plan in which he or she was invited to participate did apply as a minimum level also for future yearly plans in which the participant was invited to participate (exceptions could be granted by the CEO).

-The chosen investment amount will be deducted from the net salary monthly and will be invested quarterly in Volvo shares through an external administrator of the plan.
+The chosen investment amount was deducted from the net salary monthly and was invested quarterly in Volvo shares through an external administrator of the plan.

-Under the condition that the participants retain the Investment Shares for at least three years from the investment date and at the end of the three-year period is employed within the Volvo Group (exceptions may be granted by the CEO), they will be allotted one Volvo share (a ”Matching Share”) for each Investment Share.
-However, allotment of Matching Shares for a yearly plan will not be made if the Annual General Meeting in the following year decides not to distribute dividends to the shareholders.
+Under the condition that the participants retained the Investment Shares for at least three years from the investment date and at the end of the three-year period were employed within the Volvo Group (exceptions could be granted by the CEO), they could be allotted one Volvo share (a ”Matching Share”) for each Investment Share.
+However, allotment of Matching Shares for a yearly plan would not be made if the Annual General Meeting in the following year decided not to distribute dividends to the shareholders.

-In addition to the Matching Shares, the participants in a yearly plan may be allotted additional Volvo shares, (”Performance Shares”), if the main terms for allotment of Matching Shares are fulfilled and the Volvo Group’s return on equity for the fiscal year in question amounts to at least 10% according to the Volvo Group’s Annual Report.
-The plan has a cap that is reached if the Volvo Group’s return on shareholders’ equity for the respective fiscal year amounts to 25%.
-At a return on equity of 10%, one Performance Share is allotted.
-Thereafter, the allotment of Performance Shares is proportionate within the interval 10-25%.
+In addition to the Matching Shares, the participants in a yearly plan could be allotted additional Volvo shares, (”Performance Shares”), if the main terms for allotment of Matching Shares were fulfilled and the Volvo Group’s return on equity for the fiscal year in question amounted to at least 10% according to the Volvo Group’s Annual Report.
+The plan had a cap that was reached if the Volvo Group’s return on shareholders’ equity for the respective fiscal year amounted to 25%.
+At a return on equity of 10%, one Performance Share per Investment Share was allotted.
+Thereafter, the allotment of Performance Shares was proportionate within the interval 10-25%.

-In the event of exceptional conditions, the Board of AB Volvo is entitled to limit or omit allotment of Performance Shares if such a measure is considered to be reasonable and consistent with the company’s responsibility towards its shareholders, employees and other interested parties.
+In the event of exceptional conditions, the Board of AB Volvo was entitled to limit or omit allotment of Performance Shares if such a measure was considered to be reasonable and consistent with the company’s responsibility towards its shareholders, employees and other interested parties.

 Group Executive Committee’s holdings of Volvo shares

-The aim is to offer senior executives in Belgium, France, Japan, China, Sweden and the US participation in the share plan.
-For administrative, legal, tax and cost reasons, participants in other countries will be offered to participate in a cash version of the share plan, which does not involve any savings nor any matching element.
-The performance element is based on fictive investment shares and comprises a cash allotment amounting to the value of a maximum of five Volvo shares per fictive Investment Share if the financial goals that apply for the share plan are fulfilled.
-A three-year qualification period also applies for the cash version of the plan.
+The aim was to offer senior executives in Belgium, France, Japan, China, Sweden and the US participation in the share plan.
+For administrative, legal, tax and cost reasons, participants in other countries were offered to participate in a cash version of the share plan, which did not involve any savings nor any matching element.
+The performance element was based on fictive investment shares and comprised a cash allotment amounting to the value of a maximum of five Volvo shares per fictive Investment Share if the financial goals that applied for the share plan were fulfilled.
+A three-year qualification period did apply also for the cash version of the plan.